Argus Coastal Monitoring

 An Argus station usually consists of three-to-six synchronized cameras that cover a stretch of beach up to five kilometers (three statute miles) centered at the station.
 Cameras are typically mounted on a tall building or other structure.

 Argus imagery can be used to determine shorelines, bathymetries, wave period and direction, and long-shore surface currents.
 Not all measurements are possible in all conditions.
 The major advantage of Argus is its long-term presence on the coast.
 Some sites have been collecting data for almost 20 years.

 Argus imagery can also be integrated with other data sources (e.g., offshore buoys for wave amplitude) and numerical models to provide near-term predictions.
-One application under development is identifying dangers from rip channels to improved swimmer safety.
+One application under development is identifying dangers from rip channels to improve swimmer safety.